Memories

 Organizing Memories

-Memories are organized by Agent ID and optionally by Thread ID.
+Memories are organized by Agent ID and optionally by Subject ID and Thread ID.

 - Agent ID: The primary namespace.
 All memories for a specific agent (e.g., “customer-support-bot”) are grouped together.